 MGL Partners will break ground in the coming weeks on a new $51 million senior living facility north of Belleview Avenue along Niagara Street.
 MGL bought 2.1 acres of land for the project earlier this week from Westfield for about $4.8 million.
 The site is a surface parking lot, immediately north of the planned One DTC West office building at Belleview and Niagara streets.

-Eisenhower courts: The resurfacing of the Eisenhower tennis courts will be conducted in 2017.
+Eisenhower courts: A full replacement of the Eisenhower tennis courts will begin in winter 2017.

 Rosamond courts: The Rosamond Park tennis courts crack and surface repair began in early June 2017 and is expected to conclude by June 25, 2017.
 The project has a phased schedule that will allow 2 courts to remain open during the repairs.
 Courts 1 and 2 will be repaired first, then 3 and 4.